Semiotics: Types and sign relations

 Icons represent through similarity, such as a portrait referring to Vincent van Gogh by resembling him.

 Indexical signs represent through a direct physical link, such as a footprint of a dog referring to the dog.

-Symbols are signs with an arbitrary relation between sign vehicle and referent, such as the link between the word "apple" and the fruit.
+Symbols are signs with an arbitrary relation between sign vehicle and referent, such as the link between the word apple and the fruit.

 Semioticians distinguish various types of signs, often based on the sign relation or how the sign vehicle is connected to the referent.
-A type is a general pattern or universal class, corresponding to shared features of individual signs.
-Types contrast with tokens, which are individual instances of a type.
-For example, the word banana encompasses six letter tokens (b, a, n, a, n, and a), which belong to three distinct types (b, a, and n).

-A historically influential classification of sign types relies on the contrast between conventional and natural signs.
+A historically influential classification distinguishes between conventional and natural signs.
 Conventional signs depend on culturally established norms and intentionality to establish the link between sign vehicle and referent.
-For example, the meaning of the term tree is fixed by social conventions associated with the English language rather than a natural connection between the term and actual trees.
-Natural signs, by contrast, are based on a substantial link other than conventions.
-For instance, the footprint of a bear signifies the presence of a bear as a result of the bear's movement rather than a matter of convention.
-In modern semiotics, the distinction between natural and conventional signs has been replaced by the threefold classification into icons, indices, and symbols, initially proposed by Peirce.
+For example, the meaning of the term tree is fixed by social conventions associated with the English language rather than a natural connection between the term and trees.
+Natural signs, by contrast, are based on a substantial link other than conventions, as when the footprint of a bear signifies the bear's presence because the bear's body physically produced it, not because of any convention.
+In modern semiotics, however, the distinction between natural and conventional signs has become less central as many theorists adopted the threefold classification into icons, indices, and symbols proposed by Peirce.